ckarageorgkaneen/airtrack/README.md

 [Airtrack v1](https://github.com/ckarageorgkaneen/airtrack-v1) was developed in [Larkum Lab](https://www.projekte.hu-berlin.de/en/larkum/neurocure) by Mostafa Nashaat, Hatem Oraby, Robert Sachdev, York Winter and Matthew Larkum.
 Alexander Schill, an engineer at Charité workshop ([CWW](https://cww.charite.de/)) had a significant contribution to the design of the platform and the airtrack table.

 ## Usage
-To run the system, follow the [use instructions](https://github.com/ckarageorgkaneen/airtrack/wiki/Use).
+To run the system, follow the [instructions](https://github.com/ckarageorgkaneen/airtrack/wiki/Use).

 ## Demo
 See the [video](https://www.youtube.com/watch?v=KBGmm1BTSU4).